 2015 – Maison des Associations, Le Cannet

-Bert continues to explore new engraving and etching techniques, with a recent focus on acid-free methods including the carborandum process, and exhibits regularly both in her studio and further afield.
+Bert continues to explore new engraving and etching techniques, with a recent focus on acid-free methods including the carborandum process.

-A selection of Bert’s original works, reproduced as high quality Giclée prints can be viewed in the shop.
+A selection of her original works are available together with a small collection reproduced as fine art prints.
 Some are also available as cards.

-We have a number of framed exhibition-ready originals available for sale and/or for exhibition.
+We also have a number of framed exhibition-ready originals available for sale, exhibition or hire – a selection are shown below.
 Please contact us for details.